 We all have our favorite jewelry – may it’s a a piece we save to wear for a special occasion or something we wear everyday.
 Taking proper care of those piece isn’t always top of mind, but its important and easy!

-We talked to local jewelry experts Donna Hankins of Cary, N.C.’s Joint Venture Jewelry and Trey Bailey of Bailey’s Fine Jewelry to get some easy tips on how to properly wear, store and clean jewelry to ensure that it will last forever.
+We talked to one of our jewelers, Gretchen Lamar to get some easy tips on how to properly wear, store and clean jewelry to ensure that it will last forever.

 INSPECT JEWELRY OFTEN:

-Hankin recommends you inspect fine jewelry every 3 to 6 moths – you can do it yourself or take it to a jeweler.
+Gretchen recommends you inspect fine jewelry every 3 to 6 moths – you can do it yourself or bring it in for us to inspect.
 Pay close attention to loose stone and bent prongs.
-Take pieces to a jewelry as soon as you fin something out of place.
+Bring pieces in to us as soon as you find something out of place.
 Jewelry should also be inspected after cleaning.
 Built up grime can form between a stone and its prongs, so once the grime is cleaned away, the stone could become lose.

 SPRING FOR A GOOD CLEANER:

-Most jewelry stores sell a reasonable priced cleaner.
-Though there are DIY jewelry cleaner recipes online, Bailey suggests you go ahead and pay for the certified stuff.
-But be sure to check the labels for what jewelry is OK to put into the cleaner.
-“Don’t let silver just sit,” Bailey says.
+We gladly clean your jewelry for you & we sell a reasonable priced cleaner.
+Though there are DIY jewelry cleaner recipes online, Gretchen suggests you go ahead and buy the kind directed for your type of jewelry.
+But be sure to check the labels for what jewelry is ok to put into the cleaner which type cleaner.
+For instance, “Don’t let sterling silver just sit, in the silver jewerly cleaner” Gretchen says.
 “Just dip it in and wash it off with water.
-If you leave it in for hours or days it can come out black.
+If you leave it in for hours or days it can come out black or discolored & damaged."

 If you mess up, don’t worry; jewelers can correct most jewelry cleaning mishaps.
-And jewelers will inspect and clean fine jewelry pieces at no charge.
-Jewelers use hot pressure steam and ultrasonic cleaners to remove tough-to-reach grime and bring the sparkle back to dull pieces.
+And Tena's will inspect and clean fine jewelry pieces at no charge.
+At Tena's, we use hot pressure steam and ultrasonic cleaners to remove tough-to-reach grime and bring the sparkle back to dull pieces.
 It is important to note that these machines cannot be used for silver or soft stones like emeralds, turquoise, pearls or opals.